 How will people learn in the future?
-And how will teachers in the future actually teach?
+And how will teachers in the education industry actually teach?

 Positive for future teachers

-“The baby-boomer generation will retire soon, and that will mean opportunity for teachers.
+“The baby-boomer generation will retire soon.
+That will mean opportunity for teachers.
 The big news around teacher education is the requirement for entry.
-Often, potential students think ‘I haven’t got the ATAR, so I can’t get in’ but there is always a demand for teachers and we encourage people to explore various pathways into university so they can pursue their passion for teaching.
-For instance, they could complete a supplementary university degree before moving onto a bachelor’s in teaching.
-It’s so rewarding to see people graduating who have worked their way through such a pathway because you can see the determination to do what they want to do – become a teacher.”
+Often, potential students think ‘I haven’t got the ATAR, so I can’t get in’.
+But there is always a demand for teachers.
+That’s why we encourage people to explore various pathways into university.
+For instance, you could complete a supplementary university degree before moving onto a bachelor’s in teaching.
+It’s so rewarding to see people graduating who have worked their way through such a pathway.
+You can see the determination to do what they want to do – become a teacher.”

 Becoming adept at adaptability

-One of the key trends that will affect workers of the future is a more flexible labour market, as Dr Angela Fenton, Associate Head of CSU’s School of Education, explained.
+One of the key trends that will affect workers of the future is a more flexible labour market, as Dr Angela Fenton, Associate Head of the School of Education at Charles Sturt University, explained.

-“So of course, CSU graduates are well prepared to teach in classrooms in schools, but they are also set up for working in inclusion, within diverse rural and remote communities, and with vulnerable children and families.
-Of course, that’s a big ask from any degree, but that is what we are striving to do and why our courses have a broad focus, so students learn a wide range of skills.”
+“So of course, our graduates are well prepared to teach in classrooms in schools.
+However, they are also set up for working in inclusion, within diverse rural and remote communities, and with vulnerable children and families.
+Of course, that’s a big ask from any degree.
+However, that is what we are striving to do and why our courses have a broad focus, so students learn a wide range of skills.”

 Dr Munday sees this increased flexibility also having an effect on how individual roles are performed in the education sector.